 Grant Township Food Cupboard

-We support the Grant Township Food Cupboard with monthly collections of food items and financial support.
+We support the Grant Township Food Cupboard with monthly collections of food items and $800 in financial support.

 Hoopeston Animal Shelter

-We support the Hoopeston Animal Shelter with a monthly collection of items and financial support.
+We support the Hoopeston Animal Shelter with a monthly collection of items and some financial support.

 Fair Trade Coffee